Carriage of goods by sea

 The law of carriage of goods by sea is the body of law that governs the rights and duties of shippers, carriers and consignees of marine cargo.
 Primarily concerned with cargo claims, this body of law combines the international commercial law, the law of the sea and admiralty laws.

+Terminology

+The law of carriage of goods by sea involves its own specific legal terminology: